Arakan Mountains

 Arakan Yoma Mountain Range

 Arakan Yoma is critical for its ecosystem services in the Ayeyarwady Basin.
 The important watershed provides water to Myanmar’s arid zone, which is most affected by climate change.
-Well-preserved rainforest with great biodiversity still grows on and between the rugged mountains.
-Due to its great importance for the preservation of biodiversity in Myanmar, it will soon be placed under protection under the name Man River Wildlife Sanctuary.
+On and between the rugged mountains still grows well-preserved rainforest with great biodiversity.
+Due to its great importance for the conservation of biodiversity in Myanmar, it will soon be protected under the name Man River Wildlife Sanctuary.
 Together with the local communities, various conservation projects are to be implemented.
-For this, we are working with our local partners.
+To achieve this, we work with our local partners.

 About Arakan